Set-OutlookSignatures/Set-OutlookSignatures/docs/Implementation approach.md

 In addition, a standard signature for new e-mails and one for replies can be set per mailbox.
 ### 1.2.2.
 Signature in Outlook on the Web
 If you also work with Outlook on the Web, you must set up your signature in Outlook on the Web independently of your signature on the client:
-1. Log on to https://mail.example.com in a web browser.
+1. Log on to <a href="https://mail.example.com" target="_blank">https://mail.example.com</a> in a web browser.
 Enter your user name and password, then click Log In.
 2. From the navigation bar, select Settings > Options.
 3. Under Options, select Settings > Email.
 4. Enter the signature you want to use in the text field under Email Signature.
 Use the Format mini toolbar to change the appearance of the signature.